 Cari has developed a strong love for her skillful work as a family and matrimonial attorney.
 She is a trained mediator for divorces and child custody and visitation disputes.
 Cari is passionate about alternative dispute resolution with family and matrimonial cases, especially when children are involved, and aims to build stronger families–not tear them apart.
 Cari does a significant amount of work in Family Court litigating child custody and visitation, child/spousal support, and family offense petitions/orders of protection.
 She too handles both contested and uncontested divorces.
 Cari is a careful draftsman of pre – and post – nuptial agreements.

-Cari is a member of the matrimonial law committee for the Association of the Bar for the City of New York and the family law section for the New York State Bar Association.
+Cari is a past-member of the matrimonial law committee for the Association of the Bar for the City of New York and the family law section for the New York State Bar Association.
 She is also a volunteer mediator with the New York Peace Institute in Manhattan and Brooklyn.
-In Illinois, Cari followed her passion to her home state to help families mend from divorce and separation and was recently appointed to the roster of family law mediators for the Sixth Circuit.
+In Illinois, Cari followed her passion to her home state to help families mend from divorce and separation and was recently appointed to the roster of family law mediators for the Sixth and Fourth Circuits.

 Cari’s passion for agriculture issues is deeply rooted.
 She grew up on a seedstock Simmental cattle operation in Shelbyville, Illinois where she spent significant time working on her family’s farm.
 She showed cattle through 4-H and FFA at both the local and national levels and was involved with the American Junior Simmental Association.